tswarmLCCC/COSC-1030-Fall-2024-Testing-Documentation-and-Versioning/README.md

 │   └── ...
 ```

-include/: Contains header files with declarations for classes, functions, and constants.
++ include/: Contains header files with declarations for classes, functions, and constants.
-src/: Contains source files with the implementations of functions and classes.
++ src/: Contains source files with the implementations of functions and classes.
-tests/: Contains test files using assert statements to verify the correctness of the code.
++ tests/: Contains test files using assert statements to verify the correctness of the code.

+## Understanding Assert Statements

+Assert statements are a powerful tool in C++ for debugging and testing.
+They are used to check conditions at runtime and, if the condition is false, terminate the program with an error message.
+This can be helpful for catching errors early in the development process.

 ### Using Assert Statements